flemingsyaifullah/testapp/README.md

   - if plate number expired date <= 3 years of the date now then Car Status should be displayed "Bisa dijual"
   - if plate number expired date > 3 years of the date now then Car Status should be displayed "Tidak bisa dijual"
 - Add column Import Date for CBU car type
-- Add column Assembly Date (tanggal perakitan) for domestic car type
+- Add column Assembly Date (tanggal perakitan) for local car type

 You should <b>Not modify</b> the existing method implementation (test case number 2).</br> And <b>Not modify</b> Car and CarManufacturer classes because they are root classes.
 But you can create inheritance class from them.</br>